apify/actor-whitepaper/pages/DATASET_SCHEMA.md

 the [Easy JSON Schema](https://github.com/easy-json-schema/easy-json-schema) and add support for JSON Schema later, but in this case, we will need another property saying what schema is used.

+NOTE JC: In any case, we need to support field types and required/optional.
+Let's start with Easy JSON schema to keep things simple, we can extend in the future.

 Here is a comparison of JSON Schema and Easy JSON Schema:

 ```json